Antioxidant: Adverse effects

 High doses of some antioxidants may have harmful long-term effects.
 The Beta-Carotene and Retinol Efficacy Trial (CARET) study of lung cancer patients found that smokers given supplements containing beta-carotene and vitamin A had increased rates of lung cancer.
-Subsequent studies confirmed these adverse effects.
 These harmful effects may also be seen in non-smokers, as one meta-analysis including data from approximately 230,000 patients showed that β-carotene, vitamin A or vitamin E supplementation is associated with increased mortality, but saw no significant effect from vitamin C. No health risk was seen when all the randomized controlled studies were examined together, but an increase in mortality was detected when only high-quality and low-bias risk trials were examined separately.
-As the majority of these low-bias trials dealt with either elderly people, or people with disease, these results may not apply to the general population.
+As the majority of these low-bias trials dealt with either elderly people, smokers, or people with disease, these results may not apply to the general population.
 This meta-analysis was later repeated and extended by the same authors, confirming the previous results.
 These two publications are consistent with some previous meta-analyses that also suggested that vitamin E supplementation increased mortality, and that antioxidant supplements increased the risk of colon cancer.
+In the Selenium and Vitamin E Cancer Prevention Trial (SELECT study), vitamin E - alone or combined with selenium - had no effect on the risk of prostate cancer.
 Beta-carotene may also increase lung cancer.
 Overall, the large number of clinical trials carried out on antioxidant supplements suggest that either these products have no effect on health, or that they cause a small increase in mortality in elderly or vulnerable populations.